Zbrooklyn/Offline-Voice-LLM/README.md

-# Offline Voice Assistant with TTS and LLMs
+# Offline Voice Assistant with TTS - STT and LLMs
 Use TTS - STT with Mistral-7b or Other LLMs for an Offline Voice Assistant

 ## Introduction